richardlehane/siegfried/README.md

 ## Contributing

-Like Siegfried and want to get involved?
-That'd be fantastic!
-I've started to jot some notes about contributing on the [wiki](https://github.com/richardlehane/siegfried/wiki).
+Like Siegfried and want to be involved in its development?
+That'd be wonderful!
+There are some notes on the [wiki](https://github.com/richardlehane/siegfried/wiki) to get you started, and please get in touch.

 ## Thanks

 Thanks TNA for http://www.nationalarchives.gov.uk/pronom/ and http://www.nationalarchives.gov.uk/information-management/projects-and-work/droid.htm

-Thanks Ross for https://github.com/exponential-decay/skeleton-test-suite-generator, very handy!
+Thanks Ross for https://github.com/exponential-decay/skeleton-test-suite-generator and http://exponentialdecay.co.uk/sd/index.htm, both are very handy!

 Thanks Misty for the brew and ubuntu packaging